Best Organic Vitamin C Serum: 5 Clean, Brightening Picks for 2026

 ❌ Cons

-• Dewy finish may be too much for very oily skin
+• Dewy finish may feel too rich for very oily skin

-• Natural color can leave a brief warm tint on some skin tones
+• Natural color may leave a brief warm tint on some skin tones

 Check Price on Amazon